Master of Engineering (Civil with Business)

 Stresses in soils, permeability and seepage, flow nets, the effect of seepage on stability, slope stability principles, surface runoff, landslides, design and remediation, trade-off analysis in engineering design, optimisation techniques, the use of computer simulation models to solve engineering design problems.

-This subject provides an overview of a wide range of issues relating to infrastructure engineering, with a particular focus on the environmental, economic, and equity of projects.
-Students will gain an understanding of the complexities of decision-making, including the role of government and regulation, considerations of intergenerational and intragenerational equity, and assessment of economic and environmental impacts.
+This subject provides an overview of a wide range of issues relating to infrastructure engineering, with a particular focus on the environmental, economic and social implications of engineering projects.
+Students will gain a holistic understanding of the complexities of – and potential trade-offs in – decision-making, including considerations of social equity, quality of life and wellbeing, and assessment of economic and environmental impacts.
 Students will learn about the influential role that infrastructure plays in shaping a society, and the effects both short-term and long-term.
-Students will also learn to apply various analytical methods to evaluate infrastructure projects from a sustainability perspective.
-Lectures and workshops will be structured around case studies of infrastructure projects.
-Workshops will also provide students with opportunities to enhance oral and written communication skills.
+Students will also learn to apply various methods to evaluate infrastructure projects from a sustainability perspective.
+Lectures will be complemented by examples or case studies, assigned tasks and a group project in order to consolidate and apply learnings.
+Throughout the term, students will be supported to enhance their research skills as well as their oral and written communication skills.

 This subject is part of a trio of subjects that consider different aspects of infrastructure projects; Engineering Site Characterisation studies how to determine the character of a site for a infrastructure project, Sustainable Infrastructure Engineering examines how the project relates to the broader social, political, economic and environmental context, while Engineering Project Implementation concentrates on the operational aspects of implementing a project.
 Together they form the basis of further professional infrastructure engineering subjects.
 Students who have completed this subject will have valuable skills to gain engineering work experience.

-Geotechnical site investigations, noise evaluation and mitigation, natural disaster characterisation (fire, wind, earthquakes), introduction to surveying and levelling, in situ testing (soil), geophysical testing and fieldwork, and exposure to laboratory testing (compaction and permeability).
+Basic principles of engineering geology, Site Investigation Techniques, Ground Models (different types of models from conceptual to observational and analytical), The Engineering Geology of Melbourne (and Victoria), GeoHazards (different types, typical geohazards, case studies, risk assessment and risk register), Rock Engineering, Geotechnical site investigations, natural disaster characterisation (fire, wind, earthquakes), introduction to surveying and levelling, in situ testing (soil), geophysical testing and fieldwork, groundwater investigation and exposure to laboratory testing (compaction, permeability and strength).

 This subject introduces more advanced methods of structural analysis and design, and their applications to the engineering of reinforced concrete and structural steel in compliance with the standards.
 Students will be given the opportunity to integrate the use of different materials into the design of contemporary structures through design projects.
 This subject would typically be that final subject in the sequence of structural engineering subjects for civil engineering students who do not want to specialise in structural engineering.